touhu11/capstone/README.md

 ## Stage 6: Act
 Based on my findings, I would like to give three recommendations.

-Annual promotion is likely successful based on the casual rider’s trend line of increasing percentages of riders.
+(1).
+Annual promotion is likely successful based on the casual rider trend line of increasing percentages of riders.

+(2).
 Their geo-location background is similar to that of the members based on their starting points of trips.
+There are there is no problem for the casual riders to use the bikes at the current stations.

+(3).
 Their usage patterns are similar to those of the members by considering the ride lengths by days of the week.
+Their trip lengths are even longer, so they can save more if they subcribe their annual membership.